 Visit our Directions page to get links to Google maps as well as detailed driving directions from major cities in the area.

 No, St. Mary’s Sewanee does not provide transportation to and from the retreat center.
 Various airport shuttle services are available from Nashville, Atlanta & Chattanooga airports.
 In addition, there are a few private transportation providers that serve this area.
 For referrals, please, contact the Reservations office at least 10 days in advance to the date of your arrival.
-Please note: this area of Middle Tennessee is not served by Uber, Lyft, or any taxi services.

 Yes, St. Mary’s Sewanee’s public meeting spaces are handicap accessible.
 The bedrooms on the first floor of St. Mary’s Hall are all accessible, as is one room in the Anna House.

 Yes.
 Each year, many churches, nonprofits, and schools use our facilities to host their own retreats.
 We provide a comfortable space and healthy, nutritious meals, while you organize the program.
 We host church gatherings, women’s groups, men’s groups, youth groups, nonprofit boards, cross-country teams, faith communities, meditation groups, quilting clubs, 12-step programs, or any organization needing a tranquil venue for rest and renewal.

 In St. Mary’s Hall, there is the Hearth Room, the Common Room, the Reading Room, a Chapel, and the Dining Room.

 –The Hearth Room, which has a gas-log fireplace and has a bluff view, seats up to 30 in an auditorium-like format.
 This space is used often by Centering Prayer groups for seating of about 20 in a circle.